Citation, DOI and article data

 If an abscess is present it will appear as an intramuscular fluid collection with peripheral rim-enhancement, the presence of which is helpful in distinguishing focal low density regions from areas of necrosis, which will have little peripheral enhancement.

 MRI is the modality of choice to accurately assessing the extent of involvement.
-Muscle oedema, characterised by high T2 signal is typically present.
+Muscle edema, characterized by high T2 signal is typically present.
 Abscesses appear, as elsewhere, as fluid collection (high T2, low T1) with peripheral contrast enhancement.
 There may also be diffuse muscle enlargement.

 Treatment and prognosis